wylis-hodor/web3-security-research/reports/2025_Aug_Immunefi_YieldNest_Approved-ERC721-op-can-claim.md

 # Title

-Approved ERC-721 operator can claim and redirect withdrawal proceeds — direct theft of user funds (WithdrawalQueueManager) Submitted 21 days ago by @wylis (Whitehat) for YieldNest
+Approved ERC-721 operator can claim and redirect withdrawal proceeds — direct theft of user funds (WithdrawalQueueManager)

 # Target